top of page

 Esse runs a cereal retail business at the Dadjidogomé Assiyeye market in Lomé, buying beans, maize, soy, and manioc flour from widows and local farmers north of Kpalimé and selling them at her booth.

-Progress: Entreprise Esse, our first female borrower, suffered a 60% revenue drop due to political instability and poor harvests but remains committed to supporting her rural suppliers.
+Progress: Entreprise Esse, our first female borrower, suffered a 60% revenue drop due to political instability and poor harvests.

 esse-b